splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

         helm --namespace=<NAMESPACE> install network-explorer splunk-otel-network-explorer-chart/splunk-otel-network-explorer --set="clusterName=<CLUSTER_NAME>,otlp.receiver.host=my-splunk-otel-collector"

 #.
-(Optional) The Network Explorer kernel collector requires kernel headers to run kernel in each Kubernetes node.
+(Optional) The Network Explorer kernel collector requires kernel headers to run the kernel in each Kubernetes node.
 The kernel collector installs the headers automatically unless your nodes don't have access to the internet.

-    If you need to install the required packages manually, run the following command.
+    If you need to install the required packages manually, run the following command:

     .. tabs::